effepivi/ICP3038/Labs/Lab-03/README.md

 float e[5] = {};
 ```

-9. Still in the `main`, you can now print the content of every array with the `printArray` function that you wrote, e.g.
+9. We are still working in the `main`.
+You can now print the content of every array with the `printArray` function that you wrote, e.g.

 ```cpp
 printArray("a", a, 5);
 cout << endl;
 ```

-**Don't forget, compile often, test often.**

 # argc/argv